On both sides of nurse careers: Mom-daughter duo share bond as caregivers this Mother's Day

 “You can take your own life experiences and take that to patients,” she said.
 “I’ve had that chronic pain for a while, and I always would tell patients, ‘I understand,’ and let them know it’s OK to be mad and be frustrated with your body, and go through this grieving process with diseases and surgeries.

-“You try to relate to patients, take care of them and at the same time to let them know, ‘Yes, today, it really sucks, but I’m going to help you through this.”
+“You try to relate to patients, take care of them and at the same time to let them know, ‘Yes, today, i (it’s difficult), but I’m going to help you through this.’ ”

 Lois Yearous, who came to Spokane from Oregon, first worked at another regional hospital in cardiac telemetry, later doing a stint in a neuro-trauma ICU.
 She got her master’s in nursing education at Gonzaga University, and after a year of teaching, returned as an assistant nurse manager on the same cardiac unit she’d worked in before.